 One thing is to write out your ideas, but after a while, you need more.
 Because you can’t do everything at once, you have to organise the stuff you have to do in your life.
 Otherwise, your thoughts will interrupt you while you want to be focused.
 Luckily there are lots of ways to do this; you could write out a simple list, use the KanBan method or be more visual with a mindmap.

-Straightforward to use but powerful tool.
+Straightforward to use and a powerful tool.
 It’s one of the best KanBan tools out there.
 It’s understandable for everyone, and it works very fast.
 But it is hard to manage your assigned tasks over multiple KanBan boards.
 So I would very much recommend it, but not for large teams or a lot of different areas and projects.

 Has a KanBan and a list option.
 The KanBan option is not as impressive as Trellos, but besides that, it has some more features right out of the box.
 My favourite feature is the option to assign tasks to yourself and arrange them in Today, Next week and upcoming.
 Perfect for separating the important with the unimportant.
 I would recommend it if you are willing to put some time in to organise this with your colleagues.

 My favourite mindmap tool.
 Very easy to use and it has a beautiful design.
 Perfect for writing out the bigger picture in your life, not so much your daily tasks.
 I use it in combination with the more task-oriented tools.

 If you work with others around you — especially in an open office — putting on some music is a great way to reduce the external distractions.
 But you have to be careful, the music itself can be a distraction too!
 So I’ve listed some tools that give you undistracted music/sounds.

 An app that lets you mix and match real life noises like rain, the ocean and lots more.
 It’s free and works quite well for your focus.
 I use it in combination with other background music.